 - Fruits & Vegetables: try to eat a variety of colors; deep, rich-colored fruits and vegetables generally contain more vitamins and minerals.

 - Protein: choose mostly plant-based proteins, such as nuts, legumes, soy, lentils, and whole-grains.
 If you eat animal proteins, stick to lean proteins with the skin removed.
 Limit red meat and processed deli meats.

 - Calcium: green leafy vegetables, almonds, soy (tofu), and dairy and fortified/enriched non-dairy milks are all good sources of bone-building calcium.

-- Oils: limit your intake of saturated and trans fats (hydrogenated oils, often found in peanut butter and processed foods); good oils to choose are canola and olive oil.
+- Oils: limit your intake of saturated and trans fats (partially hydrogenated oils, often found in peanut butter and processed foods); good oils to choose are canola and olive oil.

 While it is always better to get nutrients from whole foods, if you cannot meet your daily vitamin and mineral needs, it may be necessary to take a supplement.

 Keep in mind that you may only be lacking in one or two nutrients and so a multivitamin/mineral may not be necessary.
 If you are not sure about which supplements to take, do not hesitate to consult a dietitian or your doctor.